The self-similar evolution of stationary point processes via persistent homology: Proofs of limit theorems for balanced convex averaging sequences

-Thus, the first term on the right-hand side of Eq. (\ref{EqPersistentBetaErgodicEstimation}) converges to zero for $k\to\infty$.
-The $C_k$ being made up from cubes which intersect only at mutual boundaries, the subsequent second term converges to zero for $k\to\infty$ by means of ergodicity (see proof of Thm.
-1.11 in \cite{hiraoka2018}).
-The third term converges to zero for $k\to\infty$ due to Eq. (\ref{EqCkAkConvergence}). \end{proof}
+Thus, the first term on the right-hand side of \Cref{EqPersistentBetaErgodicEstimation} converges to zero for $k\to\infty$.
+The $C_k$ being made up from cubes which intersect only at mutual boundaries, the subsequent second term converges to zero for $k\to\infty$ by means of ergodicity (see the proof of Theorem 1.11 in~\cite{hiraoka2018}).
+The third term converges to zero for $k\to\infty$ due to \Cref{EqCkAkConvergence}. \end{proof}